Occupational health psychology: Prevention

 Although the dimensions of the problem of workplace violence vary by economic sector, one sector, education, has had some limited success in introducing programmatic, psychologically based efforts to reduce the level of violence.
 Research suggests that there continue to be difficulties in successfully "screening out applicants [for jobs] who may be prone to engaging in aggressive behavior," suggesting that aggression-prevention training of existing employees may be an alternative to screening.
 Only a small number of studies evaluating the effectiveness of training programs to reduce workplace violence have been documented.

 Kossek et al. (2019) conducted a large (n > 900) primary-prevention type of cluster-randomized controlled trial with intention-to-treat analyses, a research design that rarely combined those features in OHP research.
 The investigators evaluated the impact of an intervention designed to prevent psychological distress in nurses and nursing assistants working in long-term care facilities for the elderly.
 The experimental treatment largely involved providing workers in the experimental group more resources and greater control over their schedules.
 The intervention was designed to be cost-neutral for the organizations involved.
 The control treatment involved no organizational change; like the members of the experimental group, the members of the control group knew that they were part of a study supported by the National Institutes of Health.
 The intervention was particularly helpful in reducing distress in workers who had eldercare responsibilities outside of work.

-While high-quality research on primary prevention type interventions such as the one conducted by Kossek et al. (2019) exists, the number of such intervention studies is small.
+While high-quality research on primary prevention type interventions such as the one conducted by Kossek et al. (2019) exists, the number of such intervention studies is small relative to research on tertiary-type interventions.
 Primary prevention in the work context refers to mitigating or eliminating workplace stressors to prevent high levels of psychological distress from developing in the first place.
 There exist a great many more tertiary prevention type interventions.
-Tertiary interventions involve helping individual who are already affected such as individuals who have developed high levels of depressive symptoms.
+Tertiary interventions (e.g., cognitive behavioral psychotherapy) involve helping individual who are already affected such as individuals who have developed high levels of depressive symptoms.